gaetanserre/BML-SGVD/README.md

 ### Source code for the Bayesion Machine Learning project on Stein Variational Gradient Descent

-Analysis of the paper [A Non-Asymptotic Analysis for Stein Variational Gradient Descent](https://arxiv.org/pdf/2006.09797.pdf) for the Bayesian Machine Learning course at the MVA master at ENS Paris-Saclay.
+Analysis of the paper [A Non-Asymptotic Analysis for Stein Variational Gradient Descent](https://arxiv.org/pdf/2006.09797.pdf), and detailed summary of the theoretical results of SVGD for the Bayesian Machine Learning course at the MVA master at ENS Paris-Saclay.

 One might want to read the [report](Report/main.pdf) first.